Creating the Perfect SaaS Website Wireframe with AI: Why UX/UI Still Wins

 - 2. Wireframe Like a Human, Not a Robot

-- 3. Turn Features into Stories
+- 3. Turn Features into Stories: Speak Outcomes, Not Architecture

 - 5. SEO and AI: Build for Discovery, Not Just Beauty

-- 7. The SaaS Website Blueprint (Quick-Scan Table)
+- 7. The SaaS Website Blueprint: Quick-Scan Table

 - Conclusion: Build Experiences, Not Just Websites